 - Red Light foods are encouraged to be eaten mindfully.
 They’re classically high-calorie and high-fat foods despite their nutritional breakdown.
 Nut butter, cooking oils, fries, and pizza are examples.

 This spotlight system is no different from WW, which utilizes a point system to categorize food in a similar manner.
 Instead of a daily calorie budget, you’re given a daily point budget.
 Overall, Noom and WW are not as drastically destructive as some other highly restrictive cleanses and detoxes.
 But regardless of which “lifestyle” you’re following, categorizing food as “good” versus “bad” induces a ton of guilt and shame when those so-called “green light” or “low point” options are not accessible.
 You’re also setting the stage for a cycle that is fueled by deprivation.
 You start out feeling super in control around food but eventually feel super out of control around food.

 Programs like Noom and WW offer real-time support, which sounds super enticing.
 But where you get your nutrition, health, and “wellness” advice matters.
 Noom, for example, relies on special “Noom Coaches” (not licensed to practice) to help consumers in their decision-making.

 But the challenging part is that even credentialed sources can spew misinformation.
 I commonly see medical doctors advising restrictive dieting as a means to achieve “health” through weight loss.
 When it comes to nutrition advice, seek support from a Registered Dietitian Nutritionist who is well-versed (certification is a plus!) in intuitive eating.
+Be careful!
+The titles “nutritionist,” “nutrition expert,” and “nutrition coach” are unregulated.
+This means anyone (even those lacking appropriate accreditation and licensing) can use them.
 Click here to learn more about how a licensed practitioner can support your goals.

 Red Flag: Dieting Mentality